grief-matters/grief-matters-cms/.github/ISSUE_TEMPLATE/bug.md

 ---
-name: bug
+name: Bug
 about: Issue to track something that isn't working
-title: 'CMS > [BUG]: Title of bug'
+title: "CMS > [BUG]: Title of bug"
 labels: bug
+projects: ["grief-matters/1"]
-assignees: ''
+assignees: ""
 ---

 **Describe the bug**